Coded Distributed Computing with Partial Recovery: Introduction

 \subsection{Computation accuracy-computation speed trade-off}

 In the case of iterative optimization algorithms we can consider the accuracy of the computations at each iteration as another dimension of the trade-off governing the overall convergence behaviour.
 For example, when applying gradient descent over large datasets, computation of the gradient in (\ref{GD_eqn}) at each iteration can become very costly.
 The most common alternative iterative optimization framework for large scale learning problems is {\em stochastic gradient descent (SGD)}, which uses an estimate of the gradient in (\ref{GD_eqn}) at each iteration, evaluated on a random subset of the dataset.
-Hence, by changing the size of the sampled dataset it is possible to seek a balance between the accuracy of the gradient estimate and the computation time.\\ On the other hand, a vast majority of the coded computation schemes in the literature are designed for full gradient recovery.
+Hence, by changing the size of the sampled dataset it is possible to seek a balance between the accuracy of the gradient estimate and the computation time.
+This trade-off is actually employed in several practical implementations\cite{adapt1, adapt2}.

+On the other hand, a vast majority of the coded computation schemes in the literature are designed for full gradient recovery.
 Nevertheless, a simple uncoded computation scheme with MMC \cite{UCUT.4,CC.5} can exploit partial computations performed by straggling workers, while also providing the PS a certain flexibility to terminate an iteration when a sufficient number of computations are received.
 Accordingly, our goal here is to design a coded computing framework that can efficiently benefit from redundant computations with the flexibility of partial gradient computations.
 To this end, we introduce a novel hybrid scheme for distributed matrix-vector multiplication, called \textit{coded computation with partial recovery} (CCPR), bringing together the advantages of uncoded computation, such as low decoding complexity and partial gradient updates, with those of coded computation, such as reduced per-iteration completion time and reduced communication load.

 We also want to highlight that, in most of the coded computation schemes in the literature, encoding is executed in PS in a centralized manner, and coded submatrices are distributed to workers; however, in our proposed strategy, as explained in Section \ref{RCS}, encoding step can be executed in a decentralized manner.
 Such local encoding provides two key advantages; first, it is possible to dynamically change the codewords over time based on the realization of the straggler behaviour \cite{CC.34}, which is particularly desired when the straggler behavior is correlated over time; second, as further explained in Section \ref{section:coded_comm}, it allows us to extend the CCPR strategy to more general distributed learning problems.